 AASB 8 and AASB 2007-3 are effective for annual reporting periods commencing on or after 1 January 2009.
 AASB 8 will result in a significant change in the approach to segment reporting, as it requires adoption of a 'management approach' to reporting on financial performance.
 The information being reported will be based on what the key decision makers use internally for evaluating segment performance and deciding how to allocate resources to operating segments.
 The Group has not yet decided when to adopt AASB 8.
-Application of AASB 8 may result in different segments, segment results and different types of information being reported in the segment note of the financial report.
-However, at this stage, it is not expected to affect any of the amounts recognised in the financial statements.
+Application of AASB 8 may result in different segments, segment results and different types of information being reported to affect any of the amounts recognised in the financial statements.